ginarice136/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook.

 This quote highlights the importance of considering the end-user when developing software.
 No matter how robust and well-designed a program may be, it ultimately relies on the user to operate it correctly.
 As such, programmers must strive to create intuitive and user-friendly interfaces that minimize the potential for user error.

+# 2023-11-30
+- "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood and modified by others.
+This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
+It also means avoiding unnecessary complexity and striving for simplicity wherever possible.
+By following these principles, you can create code that not only works well but also stands the test of time and can be built upon in the future."